-“This is the company I feel I have the greatest synergy with and can offer the most value.
-I already use your products and believe in the brand so I will be sincere in my sales approach.”
+- “This is the company I feel I have the greatest synergy with and can offer the most value.
+I already use your products and believe in the brand, so I will be sincere in my sales approach.”

-You’ve already researched the company, role and person specification so you know that they stand head and shoulders above their competitors, right?
+You’ve already researched the company, role and person specification, so you know that they stand head and shoulders above their competitors, right?
 Use the information you have gleaned from your research and talk to the hiring manager about how your skills and experience are most suited to them and not their competitors.
-This is the company you want to work for long term, so stress that in your answer, but make sure you don't say anything derogatory about any of their competitors.
+This is the company you want to work for the long term, so stress that in your answer, but make sure you don’t say anything derogatory about any of their competitors.